sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 ```

 This is known as **initialization-on-demand holder idiom**,
-which is a safe and efficient concurrent lazy initialization
+which is considered as a safe and efficient concurrent lazy initialization
 for all Java versions.

-As specified by the Java language,
+As the [Java documentation][] specifies,
-static classes are not initialized until the first time it is referenced.
-At the first time it is referenced,
-   Java static class initializer is triggered.
-Since the static initializer is thread safe,
-    only one copy of the object will be created.
-All subsequent accesses will get the same copy of `helper` without synchronization overhead.
+a lock is used to ensure synchronized access to object initialization status
+(uninitialized/initializing/initialized/erroneous state).
+However, if all subsequent references to the object requires lock synchronization,
+it is just equivalent to the "always-synchronized" solution above.
+Unfortunately, it is still unclear how Java provides an efficient
+asynchronize access to initialized objects.

 ### Thread Local

+Alexander Terekhov provided an implementation of double-checked locking using
+thread local variables.

 `ThreadLocal` is a variable where each thread will have its own copy of the
 thread local variable.